Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: A graph for LLT polynomials

 \subsection{Words with content}

 In this section we describe a modified characterization of LLT polynomials as the generating function of \emph{$k$-ribbon words}.
-As Proposition~\ref{prop:words} shows, these are precisely the content reading words of semi-standard $k$-tuples of tableaux.
+As Proposition~\ref{prop:words} shows, these are precisely the content reading words of semi-standard $k$-tuples of tableaux (which correspond to \emph{ribbon} tableaux).

 Given a word $w$ and a non-decreasing sequence of integers $c$ of the same length, define the \emph{$k$-descent set of the pair $(w,c)$}, denoted $\mathrm{Des}_k(w,c)$, by

 \begin{definition} A \emph{$k$-ribbon word} is a pair $(w,c)$ consisting of a word $w$ and a non-decreasing sequence of integers $c$ of the same length such that if $c_{i} = c_{\ipo}$, then there exist integers $h$ and $j$ such that $(h,i), (\ipo,j) \in \mathrm{Des}_{k}(w,c)$ and $(i,j),(h,\ipo) \not\in \mathrm{Des}_k(w,c)$.
 In other words, $c_h = c_i-k$ and $w_i < w_h \leq w_{i+1}$ while $c_j = c_i+k$ and $w_i \leq w_j < w_{i+1}$. \end{definition}